rsercely/uft-assets-nimbus/README.md

 [Git Tip: Tags](http://alblue.bandlem.com/2011/04/git-tip-of-week-tags.html)

-## How to add test to devops container
+## How to add a test script to devops container
 If you can connect to https://www.github.com from your devops container, then from a terminal window on NimbusServer with the devops container up, run the following command:

 ```